-The names of the senior project team, e.g. project leader and leaders of each subsystem.
+The names of the senior project team, e.g. project leader and leaders of each subsystem and their level of commitment (FTE fraction) to the project.
 Separately, confidential information sufficient to demonstrate the level of manpower and expertise necessary to execute the construction of the experiment.